List of EastEnders characters introduced in 2023: Dorian Gates

 Weeks later, Dorian, Sharon and George meet after the betting licence is secured.
 Dorian praises Sharon for getting press coverage of the event from the Walford Gazette newspaper.
-He suggests arranging catering for at the boxing gym, which Phil disagrees with, before inviting Sharon for a drink at the Vic that evening; she agrees.
-At the Vic, Dorian tells Sharon that the job in Abu Dhabi is still open and she can have it if she wants it.
+He suggests arranging catering for at the boxing gym, which Phil disagrees with, before inviting Sharon for a drink at The Queen Vic that evening; she agrees.
+At The Queen Vic, Dorian tells Sharon that the job in Abu Dhabi is still open and she can have it if she wants it.
 The following day, Dorian presents Sharon with flowers and reveals that he has passed her phone number onto his friend in Abu Dhabi; he then invites her for a coffee date.
 Dorian asks betting shop manager Olga Kubicka (Karolina Jelonek) to hand out flyers for the event to her customers.
 He gives a flyer to Tom "Rocky" Cotton (Brian Conley) and suggests he comes to the event.
 The next day, he invites Rocky and Harvey Monroe (Ross Boatman) to the event that night and tells them that there is an opportunity to place bets.
 At the event, he chats with George and offers Rocky a private bet on the fight.
 Dorian returns two weeks later after Sharon learns that he fixed the boxing match; she refuses to pay his finder's fee.
 When Keanu Taylor (Danny Walters) interrupts their conversation with a baseball bat, Dorian warns Sharon that he will return with his heavies to receive his money.
 He returns that evening with the heavies; Sharon gives the money and warns him not to return.
 Dorian threatens Sharon with harm against her and her son, Albie Watts (Arthur Gentleman), if the police contact him.
 When Albie is abducted the following week, Keanu suggests that Dorian may be responsible.
 Sharon then meets Dorian, who reveals that the police searched his home and car; he assures her that he is not responsible and explains that he does not involve children in his business.